RamRamez/video-compressor/README.md

 Adjust these constants in `src/utils/constants.ts` and, if you need per-session overrides, use the helper in `src/utils/videoConfigManager.ts`.

-## Service Worker & Caching
+## FFmpeg Asset Caching (No Service Worker)
-FFmpeg core files are fetched from `cdn.jsdelivr.net`.
-The service worker caches them so future sessions can initialize instantly.
-If you change the FFmpeg version or core URL, bump the cache version inside `public/sw.js` to invalidate old assets.
+`src/utils/ffmpegCoreUrls.ts` warms Cache Storage with the FFmpeg core JS/WASM assets, then serves them to `@ffmpeg/ffmpeg` through Blob URLs.
+The files stay in the browser cache between sessions without requiring a service worker.
+If you bump the FFmpeg version or change the CDN path, just update `FF_CORE_URLS` and the helper will refresh the stored blobs automatically.

 ## Troubleshooting
 - **Type errors during build**: run `./node_modules/.bin/tsc --noEmit` to see full diagnostics.